 I subscribe to the belief that every individual and organization can be successful when an inclusive vision, a common goal, and a united purpose are established.
 Because of this, I have dedicated my professional and academic studies to assist and train education leaders and institutions in examining proactive strategies to create efficient and fruitful educational experiences for their diverse students, staff, and faculty.
 My current research is to understand institutional factors that contribute to higher graduation rates among African-American males attending predominately white institutions of higher education.

 Rickey’s best training

-My activities are geared toward involving the participants’ experiences to create authentic and organic dialogue and teach them how to relate to and understand individuals different than themselves.
+My activities are geared toward involving the participants’ experiences to create authentic and organic dialogue and show them how to relate to and understand individuals different than themselves.